 Cheap chicken wings in Toronto go beyond wing night deals.
-Many restaurants all over the city offer wings for under the $13 mark on any given day of the week.
-Whether you like them Korean-style or in Buffalo hot sauce, there's a cheap wing to be devoured during your next meal.
+Many restaurants all over the city offer wings for under the $15 mark on any given day of the week.
+Whether you like them Asian-style or in Buffalo hot sauce, there's a cheap wing to be devoured during your next meal.

-Here are my picks for the top places to find cheap chicken wings in Toronto.
+Here are some places to find cheap chicken wings in Toronto.

-This franchise does wings in 200+ flavours and is known for accommodating big groups and big appetites.
-While a single order goes for $11, ordering in quantities of 30, 50 or 100 can drop the price down to $1 a wing or less.
+This franchise does wings in 200+ flavours and is known for accommodating folks with big appetites.
+While a single order goes for $13.45, ordering in larged quantities will drop the price down.

 For just $10.45 you can get a pound of wings at this Bloor West Village pub.
 All wings are served with sauce, veggies and their famous blue cheese dip.

 Pick from drummettes or flats and have them fried dry, wet or double dipped then doused in one of 12 sauces.
-This North Toronto joint does wings to spec for $12.99 per pound (2lbs. for $23.99) served in papered baskets with veggie sticks and buttermilk dill or blue cheese dip.
+This North Toronto joint does wings to spec for $14.99 per pound served in papered baskets with veggie sticks and buttermilk dill or blue cheese dip.

 Duff's specializes in classic Buffalo wings available in varying degrees of heat.
-On Tuesday nights, ten wings with dip are only $7.25 with the purchase of a drink.
-Week-round, the best value can be had when ordering 20 at time in combos with fries and a pitcher of pop for $31.75.
+On Tuesday nights, 1 lbs. of wings are only $8.75 with the purchase of a drink.
+Week-round, the best value can be had when ordering 2 lbs. at a time in combos with fries and a pitcher of pop for $34.50.

 This Kensington Market fish and chip shop happens to do pretty decent wings too.
-The 1/2 pound combo is $10.95 and includes a choice of sides like fries or fried pickles and either blue cheese, ranch or chipotle dip.
+The pound of wings will only set you back 13.95 and it's served with ranch.

 The Dundas West pub tosses wings in a choice of six tried and true sauces including hot and honey and the full gamut from medium to suicide.
 Each order goes for $12 and includes a side of fries and veggies.

-This West Queen West bar serves up jumbo grilled wings in mild, medium or hot for $12.75 with a fresh salad.
-Their Tuesday wing night special features 1 lb. of wings for $6.95.
+This West Queen West bar serves up jumbo grilled wings in mild, medium or hot for $15 with a fresh salad.

 This Scarborough joint serves up jumbo, meaty wings doused in sauce.
-Five wings go for $8.95, seven for $11.75 and ten for $15 but go on Mondays for the best value.
+Five wings go for $9.25 while 20 will set you back $34.

-This longstanding tavern is a budget destination by Yorkville standards, though wings are $11.95 per pound and they don't do specials.
+This longstanding tavern is a budget friendly destination by Yorkville standards.
+Wings are $15 per pound and they don't do specials.
 They're done in classic pub styles and sweet chili or lemon pepper variations.

 Join the conversation Load comments